 agencies and Pinellas County Health Department divisions such as:

-Pinellas WIC operates from five main centers (304kb pdf) and three satellites (304kb pdf).
+Pinellas WIC operates from six main centers and one satellite (304kb pdf).

 To find out of you may qualify for the program, call our WIC Appointment line or more Information and our representatives will be happy to assist you.